Ricky-S/LeetCode/array/7 m Reverse Integer.md

 ```

 idea:
-it may exceed the intmax or intmin.
+it may exceed the INT_MAX or INT_MIN.\
+But we need to think what if we cannot use long long type.\
+int     2 or 4 bytes	\
+long	4 bytes\
+longlong 8bytes

 ```c++
 class Solution {